-For many years, warehouses managed to utilize “un-planned” WiFi connectivity, meaning they installed access points in areas where people needed wireless network coverage and hoped for the best.
-As wireless technology cemented into the network architecture, some business saw the need for more coverage, and due to the lack of quailified WiFi experts, they extended teh coverage by adding more access points to fill in the coverage hole.
-This approach continued until they had an over-saturated WiFi environment with a strong signal to send a rocket to the moon, but at the same time, providing a poor service to the wireless clients due to a high level of interference and noise.
-Now that WiFi is an essential part of the business, IT departments and their companies are looking into deploying reliable WiFi solutions to support the core business, and that’s where WiFi Support Experts like us come into play, to design and implement smart, reliable, and efficient WiFi network solutions.
-Having worked on many dynamic warehouse facilities across the tri-state area and other parts of the country, we understand what’s required for a proper WiFi implementation in warehouse environments.
+For many years, warehouses utilized “un-planned” WiFi connectivity, meaning they installed access points in areas where people needed wireless network coverage and hoped for the best.
+As wireless technology cemented into the network architecture, some businesses saw the need for reliable coverage.
+Due to the lack of qualified WiFi experts, they extended the coverage by adding more access points to fill in the coverage hole.
+This approach continued until they had an over-saturated WiFi environment with a strong signal to send a rocket to the moon.
+At the same time, they provided poor service to the wireless clients due to high levels of interference and noise.
+In the spectrum.

 - Walls and ceiling materials.

 - How often – if at all does the rack layout change.

 - Are the shelf at capacity, or do they change during the year?

 - Is WiFi signal coverage expected at the floor level or different shelf heights?

 - Are devices be mounted on carts, or will they be mostly stationary?